-Cost of service revenue consists primarily of the costs incurred to provide business process outsourcing and technology outsourcing services under our contracts in Idaho, Louisiana, Maine, New Jersey, West Virginia, and Florida.
+Cost of service revenue consists primarily of the costs incurred to provide business process outsourcing and technology outsourcing services under our MMIS contracts.
 General and administrative costs consist primarily of indirect administrative costs and business development costs.

 In some circumstances we may defer recognition of incremental direct costs (such as direct labor, hardware, and software) associated with a contract if revenue recognition is also deferred.
 Such deferred contract costs are amortized on a straight-line basis over the remaining original contract term, consistent with the revenue recognition period.